 The European Green Deal values that the application of circular economy measures can increase the EU GDP by an additional 0.5% by 2030 creating around 700,000 new jobs.

-As a matter of fact, sustainable aviation biofuels, those manufactured from alternative raw materials (biomass or composted organic waste), are part of the set of solutions to transform and decarbonise air mobility and are key to achieving climate neutrality set by the European Commission.
+Precisely, sustainable aviation biofuels, those manufactured from alternative raw materials (biomass or composted organic waste), are part of the set of solutions to transform and decarbonise air mobility and are key to achieving climate neutrality set by the European Commission .

-At Avikor, we have joined these actions, enabling travelers and companies to acquire SAF fees that reduce CO2 emissions up to 80% from the flights they use while traveling.
+At Avikor, we have joined these actions, enabling travelers and companies to acquire SAF quotas that reduce the CO2 emissions of the flights they use in their journeys by up to 80%.